 Approximately two kilometres along the way we turn off to the left at the fork, this path will lead us to the Esparto Fountain and to an area that has drinkable water and public barbecues.

 This route departs from the Esparto Fountain and has an 18 kilometre journey to end up ascending to the Navachica peak that has a height of 1832 metres.
 It’s a route of medium difficulty, we recommend to go prepared and leave home very early to make the most of the day and do it during the season of the year when the days are longer.
 One must be very careful not to abandon the path, there are semi-hidden wells in between the vegetation.

 A spectacular trekking route that’s one kilometre away from the mines.
 This route will lead us towards a mountain port on the northern side of Almendron from where we can see the whole valley.

 Passed the kilometre 298 of the N-340, we ascend until we reach the Farmhouses of the Source, where the river begins.
 Here we’ll be able to leave our car to head towards the Castillejos Rock, from its peak we’ll be able to contemplate spectacular views of the valley and the coast.

-This 18 kilometre route is lineal and has a medium/high difficulty, and gets more complicated to further we ascend to the peak.
+This 18-kilometre route is lineal and has a medium/high difficulty, and gets more complicated the further we ascend to the peak.
 It can be done in approximately 7 hours at a calm rhythm and with breaks.
 The minimum age recommended to do it is 18 years old.